-- You'll still do the presentation, but you won't get as high a score. - You will probably not be eligible for a trophy. - You'll still get share sheets with judges' comments.
+- You'll still do the presentation, but you won't get as high a score. - You might not be eligible for a trophy, no matter how few entries there are. - You'll still get share sheets with judges' comments.

 What do we say in our presentation?
+Definitely include:

+- Give a brief synopsis of the selected play, if necessary, or a brief explanation of the scene selected, if the judges should know the play well. - Explain your concept, how it fits your selected play and chosen set locations - Show your poster or flyer, explaining how it will get students interested. - Show the set design, ground plan, and, if you have it, optional front elevation, for your set, explaining the components (parts), and why those items were chosen

+- Why you need the items you have on the set - practical reasons such as cost, ease of use, actors' needs - · what the set items show in emotion or meaning or style for that scene - Why they are arranged as they are

+If you have time, also include:

-- Give a brief synopsis of the selected play, if necessary, or a brief explanation of the scene selected, if the judges should know the play well. - Explain your concept, how it fits your selected play and chosen set locations - Show the set design, ground plan, and optional front elevation for your set, explaining the components (parts), and why those items were chosen - Why you chose each particular scene for your set design - Why you need the items you have on the set - practical reasons such as cost, ease of use, actors' needs - · what the set items show in emotion or meaning or style for that scene - Why they are arranged as they are - Why particular colors or patterns are important (if they are) - Problems you had, and how you solved them - Who worked on what parts of the design and ground plan, and how you decided on responsibilities - How many other students besides the presentation team were involved (if there were more - there might or might not have been) - · What you learned from working on this project
+- Why particular colors or patterns are important (if they are) - Problems you had, and how you solved them - Who worked on what parts of the design and ground plan, and how you decided on responsibilities - How many other students besides the presentation team were involved (if there were more - there might or might not have been) - What you learned from working on this project